ManuelBlasco/manuelblasco.github.io/_pages/about.md

 **I am a Ph.D.
 Candidate in Economics at the University of Bologna.
 I expect to complete my Ph.D. in 2026 and I am happy to discuss opportunities starting in Fall 2026.**

-I am a microeconomist working in Media and Information Economics.
+I am a microeconomist working on Media and Information Economics and Political Economy.
 My research examines how economic incentives in digital media shape the supply, demand, and quality of information.
-I develop theoretical models and complement them with large-scale text and LLM analysis, and I am incorporating experimental methods to identify key mechanisms behind information choice and attention.
+I develop theoretical models and test their predictions using large-scale text data and computational text analysis to identify key mechanisms behind information choice and attention.

 ---

 ### 📢 News & Upcoming

+* **Spring 2026:** I will be a Visiting Researcher at **Princeton University**.
 * **December 9, 2025:** I will be presenting my Job Market Paper at the **CEPR Paris Symposium 2025**.
-* **Spring 2026:** I will be a Visiting Researcher at **Princeton University**.

 ---